 After researching the most natural (and effective) ways to debloat, I decided to try out each one on my own body.
 As I've learned previously, everything works differently for every single body.
 Like, while some have trouble digesting dairy, that's never been an issue for me.
 For me personally, it's sugar and gluten that wreak havoc.
 And so on.
 So, a little experimentation was in order.

-I tried all the most popular debloating tactics, from apple cider vinegar and fermented foods and MCT oil and chewing very slowly (yes, that's a thing).
+I tried all the most popular debloating tactics, from apple cider vinegar and fermented foods to MCT oil and chewing very slowly (yes, that's a thing).
 Below, find which ones worked best and which, well, didn't make much of a difference.
 Of course, as a sidenote, it's important to check with your doctor before taking any supplements or to see if something out of the ordinary is causing your bloat.
 Afterward, feel free to join me in what I like to call "how to stop looking so damn puffy all the time."
 Perhaps that should be the title of my memoir.

 #1: Taking Shots of Apple Cider Vinegar

 For me, the product that made the most resounding difference was a shot of apple cider vinegar in the morning.
-Not only was a shocking pick-me-up for my groggy, fatigued body (I should get more sleep, but alas), but the results were pretty much instant.
+Not only was it a shocking pick-me-up for my groggy, fatigued body (I should get more sleep, but alas), but the results were pretty much instant.
 After the shot, I felt an actual sucking in effect without my doing much of anything.
 My clothes seemed like they fit better after less than a week.
 Could it be placebo?
 Maybe.
-But Nicole Granato, a women's health specialist, recommend drinking it to boost the de-bloating process.
+But Nicole Granato, a women's health specialist, recommends drinking it to boost the de-bloating process.

 "Women who frequently gain weight in the abdominal and stomach area do so because of digestion issues, hormonal balance, and bloating.
 This supertonic balances healthy bacteria in the gut, promoting better digestion, balancing pH levels in the body, and killing any viruses and unwanted bacteria," she says.